A new determinant for the $Q$-enumeration of alternating sign matrices: Introduction

-The above determinant appeared first in \cite{Fischer18} for $k=1$ and was shown by Fischer to count the number of ASMs for $x=0, k=1$ and $q$ being a primitive third root of unity.
-By introducing the varialbe $x$, which was suggested in \cite{Fischer18}, and the integer parameter $k$ in the determinant, we are able to write $d_{n,k}(x,q)$ as a closed product formula for arbitrary $k$ and $q$ being a primitive second root of unity (Theorem \ref{thm: second root}), third root of unity (Theorem \ref{thm: third root}), fourth root of unity (Theorem \ref{thm: fourth root}) or sixth root of unity (Theorem \ref{thm: sixth root}), which was conjectured for $k=1$ in \cite{Fischer18}.
+The above determinant appeared first in \cite[p.
+559]{Fischer18} for $k=1$ and was shown by Fischer to count the number of ASMs for $x=0, k=1$ and $q$ being a primitive third root of unity.
+By introducing the variable $x$, which was suggested in \cite{Fischer18}, and the integer parameter $k$ in the determinant, we are able to write $d_{n,k}(x,q)$ as a closed product formula for arbitrary $k$ and $q$ being a primitive second root of unity (Theorem \ref{thm: second root}), primitive third root of unity (Theorem \ref{thm: third root}), primitive fourth root of unity (Theorem \ref{thm: fourth root}) or primitive sixth root of unity (Theorem \ref{thm: sixth root}), which was conjectured for $k=1$ in \cite{Fischer18}.
 For $q=1$ we provide in Theorem \ref{thm: first root} a factorisation of the determinant as a polynomial in $x$.
-Contrary to other known determinantal formulas for the $Q$-enumeration of ASMs, for which the evaluation is rather complicated, the evaluation of the determinant considered in this paper turns out to be very easy and thus leading immediately to the the known formulas for the $0$-,$1$-,$2$- and $3$-enumeration of alternating sign matrices by setting $x=0$.\\
+Compared to other known determinantal formulas for the $Q$-enumeration of ASMs for which the evaluation is rather complicated, the evaluation of the determinant considered in this paper turns out to be very easy and thus leads immediately to the known formulas for the $0$-, $1$-, $2$- and $3$-enumeration of alternating sign matrices by setting $x=0$.\\

 In Theorem \ref{thm: structural thm} we prove a general factorisation result which states that the determinant $d_{n,k}(x,q)$ factors for arbitrary $q$ into a power of $q$, a polynomial $p_{n,k}(x) \in \mathbb{Q}[x]$ which factorises into linear factors and a polynomial $f_{n,k}(x,q) \in \mathbb{Q}[x,q]$ which is given recursively.
-Theorem \ref{thm: second root} implies further that all linear factors in $x$ of $d_{n,k}(x,q)$ are covered in $p_{n,k}(x)$.
-For $k=1$, the above implies that the determinant $d_{n,k}(x,q)$ can be written as a product of two Laurent polynomials in $q$ with coefficients in $\mathbb{Q}[x]$, which was conjectured in \cite{Fischer18}.
-As a direct consequence we obtain that the generating function of ASMs with respect to the number of $-1$ is a product of two polynomials in $Q=q^{-1}+2+q$, which was conjectured in \cite[Conjecture 4]{MillsRobbinsRumsey83} and first proven in \cite{Kuperberg96}.\\
+For $k=1$, Theorem \ref{thm: structural thm} implies that the determinant $d_{n,k}(x,q)$ can be written as a product of two Laurent polynomials in $q$ with coefficients in $\mathbb{Q}[x]$, which was conjectured in \cite{Fischer18}.
+As a direct consequence we obtain that the generating function of ASMs with respect to the number of $-1$'s is a product of two polynomials in $Q=q^{-1}+2+q$.\\

-Surprisingly the determinant $d_{n,k}(x,q)$ is connected to the famous determinant by Andrews \cite{Andrews79} and its generalisation by Ciucu, Eisenk\"olbl, Krattenthaler and Zare \cite{CiucuEisenkoelblKrattenthalerZare01} in the following way
+Surprisingly the determinant $d_{n,k}(x,q)$ is connected to the famous determinant by Andrews \cite{Andrews79} and its generalisation by Ciucu, Eisenk\"olbl, Krattenthaler and Zare \cite{CiucuEisenkoelblKrattenthalerZare01} in the following way: